Audi A3 Common Problems and Solutions

 Problem:

-If the engine management warning light has appeared on the dashboard, it is usually caused by the coolant temperature sensor.
-If this is the problem, you may also notice that you are having trouble starting the car when it is warm, or are getting strange temperature readings.
+If the engine management warning light appears on the dashboard, it is usually caused by the coolant temperature sensor.
+If this is the case, you might also notice difficulty starting the car when it is warm or observe strange temperature readings.

 Solution:

-You will need to replace the coolant temperature sensor, in order to resolve this issue.
+You will need to replace the coolant temperature sensor to resolve this issue.

 Difficulty level